KONICA MINOLTA

 Konica Minolta’s Responsible Minerals programs are incorporated into its sustainability promotion system, which is led by an executive officer.
 In addition, a mechanism for implementing Responsible Minerals surveys, including production sites in Japan and overseas, has been prepared to identify the smelters or refiners in the supply chain.
 The management and staff in the procurement divisions in charge of procurement are given training to enhance their understanding of Responsible Minerals initiatives and motivate them.
 In addition, Grievance platform developed by RMI is used.

-Step 2.
-Identify and assess risk in the supply chain
+Step 2: Identify and Assess Risk in the Supply Chain

 Using the Conflict Minerals Reporting Template (CMRT), Extended Minerals Reporting Template (EMRT) issued by RMI, Konica Minolta implements surveys on minerals of necessity for the high functionality of Konica Minolta products (3TG, cobalt and mica).
 The survey confirms the content of 3TG, cobalt and mica surveys the country of origin, identifies the smelters or refiners in the company’s supply chain, and confirms their due diligence.
 Based on the results of the survey and information about the identified smelters or refiners in the supply chain, Konica Minolta assesses the risk to the supply chain overall, by each business partner, and by each product.
 These results are reported to the officer in charge.

-Step 3.
-Design and implement a strategy to respond to identified risks
+Step 3: Design and implement a strategy to respond to identified risks

 Based on the results of the risk assessment, Konica Minolta requests all suppliers to take any needed steps to ensure that their business is not in any way complicit in the funding of conflict forces.
 Konica Minolta conveys any customer concerns to suppliers using smelters or refiners when customers have expressed concerns about, and asks that they respond appropriately, such as reassessing the smelters or refiners in question.
 Indirect efforts are also made to eliminate the risk of conflict complicity, such as activities building awareness about the issue of responsible minerals.

-Step 4.
-Carry out independent third-party due diligence audits for smelters or refiners
+Step 4: Carry out independent third-party due diligence audits for smelters or refiners

 Konica Minolta is a member of RMI, which operates an audit program (the Responsible Minerals Assurance Process [RMAP]) certifying that smelters or refiners are conflict-free.* In addition, through JEITA activities, smelters or refiners are encouraged to participate in RMAP.